Beelzebub's tube-nosed bat: Discovery and etymology

 The Beelzebub bat is one of 126 new species found in the Greater Mekong region described in 2011.

 The holotype was collected in November 2007 in Bac Huong Hoa Nature Reserve, which is located in Vietnam.

 There were two other tube-nosed bats found in Southeast Asia in 2011: Ashy-gray tube-nosed bat (Murina cineracea) and Walston's tube-nosed bat (Murina walstoni).

 All three species are small for bats and M. beelzebub is medium-sized for a Murina bat.

 These three new tube-nosed bats were discovered by a team from the Hungarian Natural History Museum (HNHM) and Fauna and Flora International (FFI).

 Vespertilionid bats have many cryptic species.
-Eight new species of vesper bats were found in Southeast Asia between 2005-2009.
+Eight new species of vesper bats were found in Southeast Asia between 2005 and 2009.
 The use of DNA technology has proved very useful in differentiating between the various species of Murina.

 Based on its morphology, it was placed into the suilla species group of the genus Murina.
 Members of the suilla group include: